by Elsa Wenzel / May 11, 2010

-Bottom line: Office for Mac 2008 may be the best pick for business users, but most people can get by with less costly alternatives.
+Microsoft Office for Mac 2008 may be the best pick for business users, with major updates to Word, Excel, PowerPoint, and Entourage.

 After a series of delays, Microsoft plans to release Office for Mac 2008 to brick-and-mortar and online stores on January 15, making this the first update in nearly four years.